cs205-group11/amazon-recommendation-system/index.md

 * It is not computationally efficient
 * It does not handle sparsity well (i.e. It does not have accurate predictions if there are not enough reviews for a product)

-### Matrix Factorization using Alternative Least Square (ALS)
+### Matrix Factorization (MF) optimized through Alternative Least Square (ALS)
-In light of above two limitations of SCF, Matrix Factorization is a more advanced model that decomposes the original sparse matrix to lower-dimensional matrices incorporating latent vectors and are less sparse.
-The high level idea behind
+In light of above two limitations of SCF, matrix factorization is a more advanced model that decomposes the original sparse matrix to lower-dimensional matrices incorporating latent vectors.
+These latent vectors may include higher-level attributes which are not captured by ratings for individual products.

+To factorize a matrix, single value decomposition is a common technique, where a matrix *R* can be decomposed of matrices *U, Σ, V*, where *Σ* is a matrix containing singular values of the original matrix.
+However, given that R is a sparse matrix, we can find matrices *U* and *V* directly, with the goal that the product of *U* and *V* is an approximation of the original matrix *R*.

+Therefore, this problem is turned into an optimization problem to find *U* and *V*, whose product is a good approximation of *R*.
+One way to numerically compute this is Alternative Least Square (ALS) [3], where either the user factor matrix or item factor matrix is held constant in turn, and update the other matrix.
+This approach yields a higher accuracy as seen from Performance Evaluation section.

 ## Code Profiling